 "[It's] technology and tradition in the days of Brexit," the architects in a statement.

-The final two-storey structure is composed of eight 2.15-by-5.30-metre modules, stacked four by four.
+The final two-storey structure is composed of three 2.15-by-5.30-metre modules.
 The base four modules are cubic, with the angled top four joining together to form an asymmetrical gabled roof.

 The cores of the modules are composed of galvanised steel sheets clad in thin vertical wooden slats.
 The elements were welded together at the joins in situ, and black slate tiling was added by a local craftsman.